Windmills are an icon of this Portuguese archipelago.Read more...

 Named quality wines produced in a demarcated area are designated VLQPRD (vinhos licorosos de qualidade produzidos em região determinada), which covers vinhos licorosos or fortified sweetened wines recommended as an aperitivo, and includes the white table wine Pedras Brancas from Graciosa, now happily much reduced in price from a few years ago.
 The VLQPRD include the Brum wine from Biscoitos on Terceira and Pico’s Lajido.

-Accommodation has hugely improved and expanded over the past few years and will likely continue to do so; São Miguel has seen the biggest increase in new hotels, mostly around Ponta Delgada.
+Accommodation has hugely improved and expanded over the past few years and is continuing to do so.
+São Miguel has seen the biggest increase in new hotels, mostly around Ponta Delgada.
 Angra on Terceira and Horta on Faial have also seen a substantial increase in the number of new places to stay.

 There is also new accommodation on all the other islands.
-Many hotels now have suites, with quite a number offering special rates for children, or for an extra bed in a room.
-All this building has greatly eased the acute shortage of beds in the peak season, but of course it creates a surplus in the winter months – another reason to come off-season!
+All this building has greatly eased the acute shortage of beds in the peak season, but of course it creates a surplus in the winter months – another reason to come off -season, when deals can be done!
+One word of caution: the Azorean weather means constant painting and maintenance for accommodation owners, and sometimes they will close suddenly in winter when the weather allows for a bit of decoration: booking in advance will ensure you get a bed.

-All islands have official campsites, most with amenities and nominal charges, and some are very attractive.
+All islands have official campsites, most with very basic amenities and nominal charges, and some are very attractive, though sometimes lacking in shade or shelter.
 Details are given under the respective islands.
 The sites are very popular with the local people – it’s just nice to get away from home for a couple of days or so, read a book, go fishing, find a good restaurant or eat outside at the barbecues provided.
-They are also very popular with teenagers in the school holidays.
+They are also very popular with teenagers in the school holidays, but don’t expect on-site restaurants, waterslides or kids’ clubs!